 &lt;sup>3 Two credits of health (HLT) or physical education (PED) are required of all students.
 Veterans will be awarded HLT/PED credit based on military service.

-&lt;sup>4 For students who plan to transfer, MTH 151 or MTH 163 is recommended.
+For students who plan to transfer, MTH 151 or MTH 163 is recommended.